tier4/caret_doc/docs/design/limits_and_constraints/index.md

 ## Implementation

-CARET cannot support implementations as follows.
+CARET does not support implementations as follows.

-- There exist several nodes which have the same namespace and node name.
+- Multiple nodes whose full-names are same
-- wrapper for ROS layers.
+- Wrapper for ROS layers
-- Reentrant callback group.
+- Reentrant callback group